StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

 ORDER BY season_number ASC
 ```

-4) Worst season by far, based on user ratings, is the last one, but can you guess the best one?
+4) The most poorly rated season by far was the last one, but can you guess the best one?
 Let's list the seasons by IMDB ratings.
 The problem we get with using the `AVG()` function is that it
 gives us too many decimals, therefore a useful solution is given in this example using `ROUND()`.